 This would reduce the maximum atmospheric carbon dioxide concentration experienced in the next 35 years to 440 ppm in 2036, and we would then return to 316 ppm in 2058.
 The accumulating benefits of this program would continue thereafter, and it would be possible to reduce atmospheric carbon dioxide concentrations to even lower levels if desired.
 (Again, see Figure 2.
 Pink line.)

 We know that 52 million acres is a lot of land to convert to forest in a year.
 For example, the total land area in New York State is about 35 million acres.
 This raises a question as to whether or not this program is practical or even achievable.
 52 million acres per year for 20 years is 1.04 billion acres.

-But look at it this way.
+But look at it from this perspective.
 Our current human population is about seven billion people.
-Over the last 300 years we have lost over half of the world’s forests.
-But, there are still 12 billion acres of pasture, shrublands, and savannahs that are suitable for reforestation and new forestation.
-So, if one in seven people could plant one acre of new forest sometime in the next 25 years, we could do it.
-This could become a New Forest Initiative to restore our planet.
+Over the last 300 years we have lost over half of the world’s forests and wetlands.
+But, there are still 12 billion acres of pasture, shrublands, and savannahs that are suitable for reforestation and new forest development.
+We only need one billion acres of this available land for the TimberFish Program.
+On a per person basis this would amount to planting trees on one eighth of an acre (less than 6,000 square feet) sometime in the next 25 years.
+It is manageable.